TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

 Quick Start
 ===========
-The most common workflow is downloading data from the Itinerum web platform and running the data through tripkit ``processes`` to clean and infer usable trip information from GPS data.
-The **itinerum-tripkit** library provides simple interfaces to load download *.csv* data into a local SQLite database and then providing Python ``class`` objects (such as :py:class:`tripkit.models.User` and :py:class:`tripkit.models.Trip`) to represent this data for processing.
+The **itinerum-tripkit** library provides simple interfaces to load *.csv* data into a local SQLite database and providing Python ``class`` objects (such as :py:class:`tripkit.models.User` and :py:class:`tripkit.models.Trip`) to represent this data for processing and inferring metadata.

 Load Data
 ---------
-For any of the inlcuded library processes, a configuration object will be expected (see :ref:`ConfigAnchor`).
+To initilize the libary, a configuration object is expected (see :ref:`ConfigAnchor`).

-Input .csv data be loaded to the **itinerum-tripkit** cache database as follows:
+First, input .csv data be loaded to the **itinerum-tripkit** cache database:

 .. code-block:: python